NorMenMe/react-quiz/README.md

     -run a function that deletes
     - try this https://www.codingdeft.com/posts/react-refresh-page/

+  -change the question status
+  - check the solution, if more solutions, show all the other
+    - read Leon about input data

 //next :

-- issues:

-  - wrong status: onlaod shows 1, on submit counter get to 1, so default counter state is 0 but has to be shown as 1
-    - useEffect ?
+    - state of the question on load
+    - question state should start by one

   - @css the number is not centered

+      - too long ? move it to another module

+ - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
+ -
-- refactor ternary Buttons ?
+  -